Impact on Girls

 Young men are more likely to recognize women’s value, roles in society, and right to safe and consensual sex.

-1. Ensuring Inclusion and Equitable Access: We address barriers to participation and learning – from model design to implementation – ensuring delivery of an inclusive approach that meets the needs of young women and girls.
+1. Inclusion and Equitable Access: We address barriers to participation and learning, from model design to implementation, ensuring an inclusive approach that meets the needs of young women and girls.

 Young men and women delay family formation, have fewer children, and express more egalitarian views after participating.